11 Tracks of Whack

 11 Tracks of Whack is the first solo album by Steely Dan co-founder Walter Becker, released in 1994.
 It was his third collaboration since 1980 with Steely Dan partner Donald Fagen, who produced the album, after Becker produced Fagen's Kamakiriad (1993), and Becker and Fagen played on Rosie Vela's debut album Zazu (1986).

+Critical reception

+The New York Times concluded that "11 Tracks of Whack, like Paul Simon's Still Crazy After All These Years, applies singular musical ingenuity to visions of shrinking horizons and squandered opportunities...
+Steely Dan's snide intelligence has been fused with a sense of mortality."

 Track listing

 All songs written and composed by Walter Becker except "Cringemaker" which was co-written by Dean Parks.
 Horn and rhythm arrangements were written by Donald Fagen.